The Denver Fringe Festival

 Ann Carey Sabbah is an artist, project manager, arts supporter and third-generation Denver native.
 After experiencing the Edinburgh Fringe in 2017 she was determined to start a Denver Fringe Festival to add to the expanding arts scene in Denver.

 Nancy Larned has over 25 years of event and project management experience, incorporating her degrees in marketing, small business management and law.
-She is a proud third-generation Denver native who strives to provide opportunities to artists while promoting diversity and inclusion.
+She is a proud third-generation Denver local who strives to provide opportunities to artists.